justaddobvious/integrated_nRF5_SDK_15.3.0_59ac345/README.md

 7. Build and download the embedded library.
   * Select the portal's "Products" tab, click on your product, and then select the "Firmware" tab on the left side of the page.
   * Select the "Library" option, and click "Create" in the top-right corner of the page.
+  * If you're using the PCA10040 nRF52832 development kit, perform the following:
     * Select SoftDevice S132, and choose version 6.1.1 from the drop-down list.
-  * Select NRF52832\_XXAA as your chip.
+    * Select NRF52832_XXAA as your chip.
-  * Set Ocelot Flash Start to 0x7B000, and Ocelot Reset Safe Ram Start to 0x2000FFE0
+    * Set Ocelot Flash Start to 0x7B000, and Ocelot Reset Safe Ram Start to 0x2000FFF8.
+  * If you're using the PCA10056 nRF52840 development kit, perform the following:
+    * Select SoftDevice S140, and choose version 6.1.1 from the drop-down list.
+    * Select NRF52840_XXAA as your chip.
+    * Set Ocelot Flash Start to 0xFB000, and Ocelot Reset Safe Ram Start to 0x2003FFF8.
   * Click "Generate SDK library".
   * Once the build finishes, click "Download" on the card displaying your build's details and extract the .zip file to a location of your choosing.
 8. Build and download ocelot DFU.
   * Select the portal's "Products" tab, click your product, and then select the "Firmware" tab on the left side of the page.
   * Select the "DFU" option, and click "Create" in the top-right corner of the page.
+  * If you're using the PCA10040 nRF52832 development kit, perform the following:
     * Select SoftDevice 132, and choose S132 version 6.1.1 from the drop-down list.
     * Select NRF52832_XXAA as your chip.
     * Set Ocelot Flash Start to 0x7B000, and Ocelot Reset Safe Ram Start to 0x2000FFF8.
     * Set DFU Storage Start to 0x4B000, and DFU Storage Size to 0x27000.
     * Set DFU Firmware Flash Start to 0x75000, set DFU Info Start to 0x7E000, and set DFU MBR Info Start to 0x7F000.
+  * If you're using the PCA10056 nRF52840 development kit, perform the following:
+    * Select SoftDevice 140, and choose S140 version 6.1.1 from the drop-down list.
+    * Select NRF52840_XXAA as your chip.
+    * Set Ocelot Flash Start to 0xFB000, and Ocelot Reset Safe Ram Start to 0x2003FFF8.
+    * Set DFU Storage Start to 0x8B000, and DFU Storage Size to 0x67000.
+    * Set DFU Firmware Flash Start to 0xF5000, set DFU Info Start to 0xFE000, and set DFU MBR Info Start to 0xFF000.
   * Give your DFU a name, and then click "Generate DFU library".
   * Once the build finishes, click "Download" on the card displaying your DFU build's details and extract the .zip file to a location of your choosing.
 9. Navigate to the portal's "Tools" tab, select the "Product File Generators" option, and click "Embedded" on the right side of the page to download a file that contains information concerning your products and features called "ocelot\_feature.h".